1

 Job description

-Data Systems Analysts, Inc. (DSA) is seeking a TS/SCI-cleared Software Engineer / Developer to design, build, and secure modern applications within a classified cloud environment.
+Data Systems Analysts, Inc. (DSA) is seeking a TS/SCI-cleared Software Engineer / Developer to design, build, and secure modern applications within a DoD cloud environment.
 The engineer will develop containerized, cloud-native solutions using AWS GovCloud, integrate DevSecOps pipelines, and apply infrastructure as code (Terraform) to ensure repeatable, secure deployments.

-The selected candidate will collaborate with cybersecurity, infrastructure, and mission teams to modernize legacy systems, integrate APIs, and deliver scalable capabilities across hybrid environments following Agile/Scrum principles.
+The selected candidate will collaborate with cybersecurity, infrastructure, and mission teams to modernize legacy systems, integrate APIs, and deliver scalable capabilities across hybrid environments following Agile / Scrum principles.

-This position is onsite in Charlottesville, VA.
+This position is onsite at the National Ground Intelligence Center (NGIC) in Charlottesville, VA.

 Responsibilities: